Philippines bank challenges Bangladesh Bank to sue over heist

-MANILA A Philippines bank that was used as a conduit by cyber criminals to transfer $81 million (61.7 million pounds) from the Bangladesh central bank's account at the Federal Reserve Bank of New York on Friday challenged Bangladesh Bank to take it to court.
+MANILA Aug 5 A Philippines bank that was used as a conduit by cyber criminals to transfer $81 million from the Bangladesh central bank's account at the Federal Reserve Bank of New York on Friday challenged Bangladesh Bank to take it to court.

 The unknown hackers tried to steal nearly $1 billion from the Bangladesh Bank account between Feb.
 4 and Feb.
 5, and succeeded in transferring $81 million to four accounts at Rizal Commercial Banking Corp (RCBC) in Manila.